Blog Title

 The schedule tells you where to prioritize your efforts for the greatest return.

-In this article, we’re sharing our thoughts on why quality construction schedules matter and ways you can use them to their fullest potential to minimize risk.
+In this article, we discuss why quality construction schedules matter and ways you can use your schedule to it's fullest potential to minimize risk.

 If you don’t have a quality schedule or clarity on its content, you may end up fighting fires and being in damage control instead of being able to proactively identify and address issues before they become delays.